postmanlabs/labs-docs/src/pages/docs/developer/collection-sdk.md

 ## Accessing the Collection SDK

-The Collection SDK is an open source project—[visit the repo](https://github.com/postmanlabs/postman-collection) for more detail on using the module in your own projects.
+The Collection SDK is an open-source project.
+[Visit the repo](https://github.com/postmanlabs/postman-collection) for more detail on using the module in your own projects.
 The [SDK documentation](http://www.postmanlabs.com/postman-collection/) provides an overview of the available objects and methods within the SDK, as well as an intro to the related [concepts](http://www.postmanlabs.com/postman-collection/tutorial-concepts.html).

 You can install the SDK from [NPM](https://www.npmjs.com/package/postman-collection) or direct from the repo.
 The following excerpt demonstrates using the SDK to read a file and parse it into a collection object in JavaScript: